How dog training works

-Oral medicine administration, Injected medicine administration, Senior dog care, Special needs dog care, High energy dogs, Dogs who pull, Puppy care, Training experience, Obedience training, Behavioral training, Socialization training, Potty training, Therapy training, Service training, Puppy training
+Dog first aid and/or CPR, Oral medicine administration, Injected medicine administration, Senior dog care, Special needs dog care, High energy dogs, Fast walker, Dogs who pull, Puppy care, Training experience, Obedience training, Agility training, Behavioral training, Socialization training, Potty training, Therapy training, Service training, Puppy training

 Training Fun Fact #1:

 Is your woofer getting frazzled with figuring out the doggy door?
 Be patient; once they learn the ropes, they’ll be in and out non-stop!
 To help them along, try the Lure Method.
 Take your dog’s favorite treat, attach it to a string, and lure them through the door as they follow the prize.

 Dogs have very keen noses and love to put them to good use.
 Canines also adore a good game, especially if it includes exercise and a treat.
 Use “hide and seek” as a way to teach your dog to follow a trail.
 Once your pooch learns to seek you out in the most difficult places, transition to them finding an object like a favorite toy.